sanyaade-teachings/pippi/docs/01_intro.md

 Half of `2^16` is `2^15`, or `32,768`.
 Because we need to account for a zero value, the range of our signed 16 bit integer is actually `-2^15` to `2^15 - 1`.
 Or `-32,768` to `32,767`.

+The potential size of the integer - or the number of discrete values it can represent - corresponds to the possible dynamic range that can be represented in the audio recording.
+More values mean more subtle differences between loud sounds and soft sounds, and everything in between.
+[Bhob Rainey has a wonderful writeup on why this is something to pay attention to.](http://bhobrainey.wordpress.com/2010/08/04/selected-occasions-of-handsome-deceit/) (Also his music rules, so be sure to check it out.)

+All that said, it's fairly accepted that 16 bit audio can represent differences in loudness that comes close to the limit our brains can distinguish.
+Supporting higher bit rates in pippi is on the list of to dos, but only because that extra dynamic resolution becomes useful when you're transforming very quiet sounds, or sounds with a very limited dynamic range.

-We could just work with lists of python integers, but doing operations in pure python can get pretty slow - especially when a system will quickly grow to working with minutes and hours audio.
+So, we could just work with lists of python integers, but doing operations in pure python can get pretty slow - especially when a system will quickly grow to working with minutes and hours audio.
 By relying on the fast C backend for string manipulation and basic DSP, performance is actually pretty good.

-So, we represent each integer as a python string.
-And when doing synthesis, use the `struct` module to pack our integers into string literals.
+Instead we represent each integer as a python string, and when doing synthesis, use the `struct` module to pack our integers into string literals.

 To turn the python integer `32,767` into a string literal, we can give `struct.pack` a format argument and